 As more and more patients receive this treatment, it’s vital that oncologists and other providers work together to spot any unhealthy side effects of immunotherapy, such as autoimmune colitis, skin rashes, or issues with the thyroid, kidney, or adrenal glands.
-When caught early, these side effects are often reversible.
+When caught early, these side effects of cancer treatment are often reversible.
 If you have a patient who has received immunotherapy and exhibits these side effects, please contact their oncologist.

 The Latest Treatments for Cancer are Available at Virginia Oncology Associates